Taylor Swift announces 12th studio album, 'The Life of a Showgirl'

 Sensing a pattern, eagle-eyed fans noticed that 12 minutes before Monday's Taylor Nation post, the popular “New Heights” podcast posted a tease for Wednesday.
 The show, hosted by Swift's boyfriend and Kansas City Chiefs tight end Travis Kelce alongside his brother, former Philadelphia Eagles center Jason Kelce, posted an orange image on social media with a mysterious silhouette that many believed to be Swift.

-The podcast announced early Tuesday that Swift would indeed appear on “New Heights” and a teaser video posted about her appearance showed her pulling the album from a briefcase.
+The podcast later announced that Swift would indeed appear on “New Heights” and a teaser video posted about her appearance showed her pulling the album from a briefcase.
 The actual album artwork, just as it is on her website, is blurred.

 Swift's episode of the “New Heights” podcast will premiere at 7 p.m.
 Eastern on Wednesday.
 It will be available to stream in full on YouTube.
 Fans who'd prefer to listen to the show, instead, can do so via most podcast streaming platforms: Apple Podcasts, Amazon Music, Audible, Spotify and Wondery among them.